MorrisCastro04/holbertonschool-higher_level_programming/python-if_else_loops_functions/README.md

 task 1: Take a random number and print if the las digit is greater than 5, less than 6 and not 0 and if is 0

-task 2: prints the ASCII alphabet, in lowercase,
+task 2: prints the ASCII alphabet, in lowercase.

+task 3: prints the ASCII alphabet, in lowercase. execpt e and q